 Kristin Carnahan, MS, CPO, joined NUPOC as a clinical educator.

-José Blankenship joined NUPOC as Program Assistant 2, supporting the MPO program with ordering supplies and managing inventory control.
+José Blankenship joined NUPOC as a Program Assistant to support the MPO program by ordering supplies and managing inventory.

 NUPOC hosted the Neuromechanics of Rehabilitation for Lower Limb Loss Symposium, developed by Matthew Major, PhD, and R. J. Garrick, PhD.

-In December, John Chad Duncan, PhD, CPO, CRC, became Director of NUPOC.
+In December, John Chad Duncan, PhD, CPO, CRC, became Director of Education at NUPOC.